Samuel P. Huntington: Academic career

 Huntington was a member of Harvard's department of government from 1950 until he was denied tenure in 1959.
 Along with Zbigniew Brzezinski, who had also been denied tenure, he moved to Columbia University in New York.
 From 1959 to 1962 he was an associate professor of government at Columbia, where he was also associate director of their Institute of War and Peace Studies.
 Huntington was invited to return to Harvard with tenure in 1963 and remained there until his death.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1965.
 Huntington and Warren Demian Manshel co-founded and co-edited Foreign Policy.
 Huntington stayed as co-editor until 1977.

 Huntington's first major book was The Soldier and the State: The Theory and Politics of Civil-Military Relations (1957), which was highly controversial when it was published, but at present is regarded as the most influential book on American civil-military relations.
 He became prominent with his Political Order in Changing Societies (1968), a work that challenged the conventional opinion of modernization theorists, that economic and social progress would produce stable democracies in recently decolonized countries.
 He also was co-author of The Crisis of Democracy: On the Governability of Democracies, a report issued by the Trilateral Commission in 1976.
-In 1977, his friend Brzezinski – who had been appointed National Security Adviser in the administration of Jimmy Carter – invited Huntington to become White House Coordinator of Security Planning for the National Security Council.
+In 1977, his friend Brzezinski—who had been appointed national security adviser in the administration of Jimmy Carter—invited Huntington to become White House coordinator of security planning for the National Security Council.
 He served in this position until the end of 1978.

-Huntington continued to teach undergraduates until his retirement in 2007.
+Huntington served as an instructor at MIT Seminar XXI.
+He continued to teach undergraduates until his retirement in 2007.